sethreidnz/react-introduction-tutorial/01-JSX.md

 ```

 React uses an extended version of JavaScript called JSX.
 It basically just lets you put html-like markup
 into your JavaScript.
-Where other frameworks bring JavaScipt to HTML, React brings HTML to JavaScript.
+Where other frameworks bring JavaScipt to HTML; React brings HTML to JavaScript.

-For example instead of doing something like this as you would in Angular:
+For example instead of doing something like this as you would in Angular 1.x:

 ``` javascript
 var myApp = angular.module('app', []);